triplea-dev/triplea-woocommerce-plugin/src/readme.txt

 == Upgrade Notice ==

+= 1.5.0 =
+Upgraded the plugin to use a new API by TripleA.
+Instant confirmation available when using local currency settlement.
+Better checkout page integration, less UI/CSS bugs thanks to iframe loading, and more.
+Better account management (sandbox payments available; better email notifications; integration credentials provided..).

+= 1.4.8 =
+Small change in debug info display.

+= 1.4.7 =
+Qr code not updated when user paid too little.

+= 1.4.6 =
+CSS styling improvement to avoid interference with qr code size on some sites.

+= 1.4.5 =
+Bug fix for users experiencing problems updating product images while other plugins (such as Tera Wallet) are also enabled.

 = 1.4.3 =
 No need to update unless the "place order/pay with bitcoin" button on your checkout page is misbehaving.